If we could see the miracle of a single flower clearly, our whole life would change.

-How does a yoga therapy session differ from a private or group yoga session?
+How Yoga Therapy session differs from a private or group yoga session:

 In a normal yoga class the student is focused on learning more about yogic techniques to deepen their level of understanding and proficiency.
 In a private setting the client will often drive the level of self-enquiry and what they would like to learn.
 During yoga therapy, we are trying to address specific health concerns and the tools are chosen to address them.

 How Yoga Therapy session differs from a session with a personal trainer:

 A yoga therapy session is not considered as only pure physical exercise.
 No previous experience is required and no special degree of flexibility or strength is expected.
 You start from the point of where you are now and take it forward.

 What is the difference between Yoga Therapy and physical therapy?